papers-ch/tezos-deposit-contract/readme.md

 ```
 # settings.py example
-POOL_ADDRESS = "tz1N5tn67kgiXRKSVmpmjzdvffwQ9Xu1bt7G" # this is where the money will be forwarded too.
+POOL_ADDRESS = "tz1N5tn67kgiXRKSVmpmjzdvffwQ9Xu1bt7G" # this is where the funds will be forwarded too.
 DEPOSIT_MANAGER = "KT1GHBvGfhK211v5BdfFS1Rvkg4YGj3wrXEJ" # this is used for the CLI but will be blank if nothing is deployed yet.

 SHELL = "https://hangzhounet.smartpy.io/" # use a tezos node RPC